jitinl/codekit-jsx-hack/readme.md

 #### Using all ES6 features
-If you wish to take advantage of many of the new ES6 features in your code - such as maps, sets, etc. - you need to include the Babel browser-polyfill.js file.
+If you wish to take advantage of many of the new ES6 features in your code - such as maps, sets, etc. - you need to include the Babel browser-polyfill.js file (this requirement is not specific to this project though and is required whenever you use Babel).
 You can do this through a `<script>` tag or by prefixing it the CodeKit way.
 You need to include this file **before** the compiled code.
 Read more at <a href="http://babeljs.io/docs/usage/polyfill/">Babel docs</a>.
 Note: not all ES6 features require the polyfill.
 Refer to the Babel docs for details.